The Role of Public Housing in the Development of New Orleans Music

 Demolition after Hurricane Katrina

 That community was forced out of its homes in the aftermath of Hurricane Katrina and the levee failures in 2005.
-Afterwards, sousaphonist Jeffrey Hills’ horn case was where he’d left it in his unflooded apartment in the Lafitte, but he wasn’t allowed inside to retrieve it.
+Afterwards, sousaphonist Jeffrey Hills’ horn case sat in his unflooded apartment in the Lafitte, but he wasn’t allowed inside to retrieve it.
 Though some complexes like the Lafitte sustained minimal damage, and the old brick buildings were structurally sound, HANO barred all residents in its largest complexes from returning home.

 Today, social aid and pleasure club members and Black Masking Indians still regularly parade on their traditional routes, though many of them and their followers now live in farther flung corners of the metro area.
 The same is true of the To Be Continued Brass Band, one of the preeminent post-Katrina second line groups, multiple members of which hail from the St. Bernard.
 While they grew up with brass bands and DJs popping up in the courtyards, regulations in the private developments that replaced them prohibit such things.